Audio-Animatronics: Technology

-The system of the animatronics relies on a combination of electric motors, solenoids, hydraulic systems, pneumatic systems, and cables to produce repeatable puppet movements that syncs to sound.
+The system of the animatronics relies on a combination of electric motors, solenoids, hydraulic systems, pneumatic systems, and cables to produce repeatable puppet movements that sync to sound.

 Pneumatic actuators are powerful enough to move heavier objects like simulated limbs, while hydraulics are used more for large figures.
-On/off type movement would cause an arm to be lifted (for example) either up over an animatronic's head or down next to its body, but with no halting or change of speed in between.
+For example, on/off type movement would cause an arm to be lifted either up over an animatronic's head or down next to its body, but with no halting or change of speed in between.
 To create more realistic movement in large figures, an analog system was used.
-This gave the figures' body parts a fully fluid range of motion, rather than only two positions.
+This gave the figures' body parts a fully fluid range of motion, rather than two positions.

 To permit a high degree of freedom, the control cylinders resemble typical miniature pneumatic or hydraulic cylinders, but mount the back of the cylinder on a ball joint and threaded rod.
 This ball joint permits the cylinders to float freely inside the frame, such as when the wrist joint rotates and flexes.

 The oil-filled cylinders occasionally drip or leak, so it is sometimes necessary to do makeup touch-up work, or to strip the clothing off a figure due to leaking fluids inside.
 The Enchanted Tiki Room remains a pneumatic theatrical set, primarily due to the leakage concerns, as the Audio-Animatronic figures are above the audience's heads.

 Because each individual cylinder requires its own control channel, the original Audio-Animatronic figures were relatively simple in design, to reduce the number of channels required.
 For example, the first human designs (referred to internally by Disney as series A-1) included all four fingers of the hand as one actuator.
 It could wave its hand but it could not grasp or point at something.
 With modern digital computers controlling the device, the number of channels is virtually unlimited, allowing more complex, realistic motion.
 The current versions (series A-100) now have individual actuators for each finger.
 Disney also introduced a brand new figure that is used in Star Wars: Galaxy's Edge and is referred to as the A1000.

+From 1979 to 1981, Disney developed a second generation Audio-Animatronics show data generation system to support existing show updates and projects like Tokyo Disneyland and EPCOT, called Digital Animation Control System (DACS).
+The main components of the new DACS were a Data General Eclipse S250 minicomputer and a custom-built Animator's Console.
+The system enabled an animator to incrementally generate up to 1000 channels of show data synchronized with a sound track, using the Animator's Console remotely located in front of a show stage.
+Each channel was either an analog control or up to eight separate digital sub-channels for the show's animated figures and controllable features.
+A completed show dataset was compressed from magnetic tape backup to a single 2MB disk file for repetitive playback by a smaller dedicated Show Control Unit.